-We offer a gloss or matt varnish or celloglaze on the outside of the cover to add great impact to your publication.
+We offer a gloss or matt celloglaze on the outside of the cover to add great impact to your publication.
 We can also celloglaze the inside cover.
 In humid environments, this can help prevent paper curl, which can occur when moisture is absorbed by the side of the paper that is not celloglazed.

 You can choose a PDF proof at no charge, or a hard copy proof for an additional charge.
 Booklets are often complex documents and more can go wrong than with simple single sheet documents.
-We therefore recommend you ask for a hard copy proof.
+We therefore recommend you consider asking for a hard copy proof.

 Help and advice on putting your booklet together